Tips for Selecting a Whistleblower Lawyer in a Fraud Case

 The choice of a whistleblower attorney is an important one.
 Consider these criteria as you research your options:

 - Experience – General legal experience isn’t enough.
 You need someone who frequently represents whistleblowers in particular.
 Look up the attorney’s credentials.
 Confirm whether they’ve handled a variety of qui tam lawsuits and know how to navigate these cases.

 - Track record of success – Experience alone won’t win your case.
 Look at the whistleblower attorney’s case results.
 Pick a lawyer with a history of positive outcomes.

 - Knowledge of whistleblower laws – A range of state and federal laws protect whistleblowers.
 You should choose an attorney who understands these laws and how they apply to your situation.
 The person you hire should also know what steps to take if your employer retaliates against you.

 - Commitment to their clients – You want a lawyer who takes the time to get to know their clients and understand their needs.
 Hire an attorney who makes you confident they will aggressively protect your rights and interests.

 - A solid reputation – Read testimonials online, look at awards and memberships, and talk to the lawyers’ past clients.
 A solid reputation speaks to a lawyer’s ethics, integrity, and respect within the legal community.

 Contact an Experienced Qui Tam Lawyer Today

-At the Employment and Consumer Law Group, we understand that speaking out against an employer is frightening and stressful.
+At the Employment and Commerce Law Group, we understand that speaking out against an employer is frightening and stressful.
 We can guide you through the complex process of pursuing a whistleblower claim safely and shield you from retaliation.
 Call or contact us today for a free consultation.